mateus558/UFJF-MLTK/getting_started/classification.rst

 *Classification* is the problem of giving the right label to a record given as input.
 The task is different from regression because here we have discrete labels instead of continuous values [SKIENA2017]_.
-In this chapter we'll give a brief introduction on binary and malti-class classification problems and show how to tackle these problems using **UFJF-MLTK**.
+In this chapter we'll give a brief introduction on binary and multi-class classification tasks and show how to tackle these problems using **UFJF-MLTK**.

 Add ``#include <ufjfmltk/Classification.hpp>`` to include the classification module.